shengyuhao/DIVOTrack/Single_view_Tracking/CenterTrack/README.md

 ```
 sh ./experiments/divo_test.sh
 ```
-THe result will be saved to "exp/tracking/"exp_id"/result_divo
+The result will be saved to "exp/tracking/"exp_id"/result_divo
 ## Evaluation

 ## License